Missingsch: Description

 From a linguistic point of view, Missingsch varieties did not become extinct as such.
 They merely developed into northern varieties more closely related to Standard German, varieties that use numerous Missingsch elements, especially in their casual registers.
 As such, Missingsch has been influencing the development of Standard German, mostly indirectly by way of northern German dialect contributions.
 Obvious examples are Low Saxon loanwords such as tschüß 'bye' (compare Low Saxon: adschüüß, tschüüß).
 However, most influences are not as clearly noticeable as they involve lexical and idiomatic choices.
 A case of lexical choice is Sonnabend (compare Low Saxon Sünnavend and Standard German Sonnabend, Samstag) 'Saturday'.

 There are numerous parallel cases to that of Missingsch.
 These are found in many situations in which languages came to be supplanted by other languages.
 Within a Northern European context there is the case of Stadsfries in the northern parts of the Netherlands and the case of sociolects of Scottish English that have particularly strong characteristics of Scots.

 While there have been many varieties of Missingsch throughout Northern Germany, those of larger cities are best known, such as those of Hamburg, Bielefeld, Bremen, Flensburg and Danzig.

 The name Missingsch refers to the city of Meissen (Meißen), which lies outside the traditional Saxon-speaking region (although the state in which it is situated at one time acquired the misleading name Saxony, originally the name of what is now Northern Germany).
 Meissen's Central German dialect was considered exemplary and was highly influential between the fifteenth century and the establishment of Modern Standard German.

 Missingsch is not a dialect of Low German.
 Furthermore, it is also not simply High German with a Low German accent, as it is often described.
-Its Low German/Low Saxon influences are not restricted to its phonology but involve also morphological and syntactic structures (sentence construction), as wll as its lexicon (vocabulary).
+Its Low German/Low Saxon influences are not restricted to its phonology but involve also morphological and syntactic structures (sentence construction), as well as its lexicon (vocabulary).
 It is a type of German variety with the minimally qualifying characteristic of a clearly noticeable Low German/Low Saxon substratum.

 Traditional German varieties of Berlin qualify as Missingsch as well, though few people today think of Berlinerisch as a Missingsch variety.
 Berlin is still surrounded by traditionally Low-German-speaking areas of the southeastern or Brandenburg type.
 Before it became the centre of Prussia, Berlin too was Low-German-speaking.
 As such, it adopted German earlier than other northern centres.
 Typical Berlinerisch is thus technically a Missingsch group with an additional Western Slavic (probably Old Lower Sorbian) substratum since before Saxon and Low Franconian colonisation, the area was Slavic-speaking.

 In his novel Schloss Gripsholm, Kurt Tucholsky broaches the issue of Missingsch and provides samples.